mixer/developer-docs/pages/02.reference/01.chat/04.events/01.WelcomeEvent/doc.md

 # WelcomeEvent

-Sent by the server once you&#x27;re fully connected to chat.
+Sent by the server once you're fully connected to chat.

 ## Examples
 ```json